-From Persia brought to us by the Mughals, this flavour-packed and aromatic ‘biryani’ is a weak spot for most of us.
+From Persia brought to us by the Mughals, a flavour-packed and aromatic biryani is a weak spot for most of us.
 Throughout the country, this dish has been altered in a number of ways, may it be the authentic Hyderabadi biryani, the slightly mild Kolkata Biryani or the modified Butter Chicken biryani.
 But nothing beats the taste of a dum biryani cooked to perfection.
 The dum technique restricts the steam to be let out from the pot resulting into maximum flavour being brought out.

 The common misconception of veg biryani being called pulao is something we are here to prove wrong.
-This detailed veg biryani, a step by step recipe is going to shock most of you all.
+This detailed veg biryani, a step-by-step recipe is going to shock most of you all.
 These veg biryani ingredients are easily found in your kitchen and the incorporation of various vegetables in this dish makes it super healthy and tasty at the same time.
 Now you can ensure that your children are eating their vegetables without a fuss.

 A key ingredient in this recipe is the Tata Sampann Red Chilli Powder, made from premium quality red chillies from the Guntur region.
 These chillies have high capsaicin content which not only gives your dishes the spice it needs but also has various health benefits like boosting your metabolism and aiding digestion.
-Chilli powder is also contains various vitamins and minerals like Vitamin C, B6, K, A, potassium and copper.
+Chilli powder also contains various vitamins and minerals like Vitamin C, B6, K, A, potassium and copper.
 Chilli peppers that are used to make this spice are rich in antioxidant plant compounds which have been linked to various health benefits like pain relief and weight loss.

 - 1kg gobi cut in big chunks

 - 100g french beans cut in big pieces

 - 1tbsp chopped coriander